tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/计费相关问题_intl_en.md

 [](id:que2)
 ### Does SES have postpaid plans?
 No postpaid plan is offered.
 In the postpaid mode, emails will be automatically charged on a pay-as-you-go basis.
-If you want to purchase a plan, see [here](http://buy.intl.cloud.tencent.com/ses).